 Spanning 75 acres within the South Downs National Park, and currently home to over 200 red deer, family-run Sky Park Farm has opened its doors to a new visitor centre and farm experience.

-In a phased opening, the new attraction will be offering free ‘sneak peek’ sessions on selected dates until 13th June, when a new outdoor adventure play area is set to be unveiled.
+In a phased opening, the new attraction offered free ‘sneak peek’ sessions on selected dates in early June, before unveiling a new outdoor adventure play area on 18 June.

 Already among the UK’s principal deer farms, a cafe and shop will follow in early July, all surrounded by lush farmland stretching down to the banks of the River Rother.